Schuture/Benchmarking-Awesome-Diffusion-Models/README.md

 # Benchmarking-Awesome-Diffusion-Models
-This is the repository of benchmark for text-to-image diffusion models.
-We used COCO Caption and DrawBench as prompt sets to evluate the models' capacity on generating common and uncommon images.
-The metrics considered in this repo are: [CLIPScore](https://github.com/jmhessel/clipscore), [Improved Aesthetic Predictor](https://github.com/christophschuhmann/improved-aesthetic-predictor), [ImageReward](https://github.com/THUDM/ImageReward), [Human Preference Score](https://tgxs002.github.io/align_sd_web/), and an explainable metric based on LLMs, [***X-IQE***](https://arxiv.org/pdf/2305.10843.pdf), introduced in our work.
-Hope this would help for your study and research.
+This is the repository of benchmarks for text-to-image diffusion models.
+We used COCO Caption and DrawBench as prompt sets to evaluate the models' capacity to generate common and uncommon images.
+The metrics considered in this repo are: 1) [CLIPScore](https://github.com/jmhessel/clipscore), 2) [Improved Aesthetic Predictor](https://github.com/christophschuhmann/improved-aesthetic-predictor), 3) [ImageReward](https://github.com/THUDM/ImageReward), 4) [Human Preference Score](https://tgxs002.github.io/align_sd_web/), and 5) an explainable metric based on LLMs, [***X-IQE***](https://arxiv.org/abs/2305.10843), introduced in our work.
+We hope this will help with your study and research.

 ## COCO Caption Benchmark

 We randomly sample 1000 captions from the [COCO Caption](https://github.com/tylin/coco-caption) dataset (2014).
-This prompt set mainly contains common human, animal, object, scene descriptions, and can evaluate the diffusion models' basic generation ability.
+This prompt set mainly contains common human, animal, object, and scene descriptions.
+It can evaluate the diffusion models' basic generation ability.

 Examples:
 1. A man standing in a snowy forest on his skis.